gheroufosse/MaestrOz/README.md

-# MaestrOz project realised for the Concepts and paradigms of programmation
+# MaestrOz project realised for the Concepts and paradigms of programmation course, UCLouvain, 2021-2022

 ### Content :
 - Project report